"Point cloud" is a huge array of objects where each object has only a position and a color. How can we use this array to draw a realistic 3D scene?

 The figure shows how to set the distance when you export from Revit.

 The distance cannot be changed in Revizto.
-However, you can change the point size on the fly and see the result immediately.
+However, if you run Revizto on a PC and your project role includes the "Edit 3D" right, you can change the point size on the fly and see the result immediately.
+The change will have effect for all project members.

 To adjust the point size, go to Edit > Visual Effects and drag the Point size slider.
 When you are finished, click Apply.